jholland918/MstDemo1/README.md

 	-update references like original script
 	-remove original script CreateNewRoomView
 	-reposition new view in scene editor so it doesn't overlap the original view it was copied from
-1. Create LobbyView based on PlayersListView -duplicate PlayersListView
+1. Create LobbyView based on GamesListView
+	-duplicate GamesListView
 	-unpack newly created object
 	-rename to LobbyView
-	-create new script "LobbyView" with contents of "PlayersListView" script -update namespace
+	-create new script "LobbyView" with contents of "GamesListView" script -update namespace
 	-attach to gameobject
 	-update references like original script
-	-remove original script PlayersListView
+	-remove original script GamesListView
 	-reposition new view in scene editor so it doesn't overlap the original view it was copied from
 1. Add new "Lobbies List" button to MenuView
 	-previous notes...